Some people believe that assessment is a "dirty word."

 We see it differently.

-We believe that assessment promotes equity, engages our curiosity, and improves our students' learning (and lives) when we do it “right.”
-We also believe that doing it “right” often means not doing it “perfectly.”
+We believe that assessment promotes equity, engages our curiosity, and improves our students' learning (and lives).

 Assessment is about curiosity

-The process of student learning outcomes (SLO) assessment empowers us to to ask and answer questions such as, What evidence do we have that our students have learned and are able to enact their learning?
+Assessing student learning outcomes (SLO) engages us in asking questions such as, What evidence do we have that our students have learned and are able to enact their learning?
 How do we confirm that our curricula provide equitable opportunities for students to learning?
 How can we determine whether our programs effectively develop student capacity to become agentive members of our disciplinary communities as academic or professional colleagues?

 “As a matter of integrity, we should ... make sure, through assessment, that every student who completes a learning experience has indeed achieved its learning goals” (Suskie, 2018, p.
 158).